 Each disk has four dimples, two in the front surface and two in the back surface, that allow it to be tightened from either side with the SPW909 or SPW801 spanner wrench.
 The dimples do not go all the way through the disk so that the adapters can be used in light-tight applications when paired with SM1 lens tubes.
-Once the
+Once the adapter is at the desired position, use an SM1RR retaining ring to secure it in place.

 Item # SM1FC SM1FCA a SM1SMA SM1ST

-Adapter Image (Click the Image to Enlarge) #
+Adapter Image (Click the Image to Enlarge) 4

 Connector Type FC/PC FC/APC SMA ST/PC

 Threading External SM1 (1.035"-40)